 Description on stress and trauma

-Stress and trauma will be described individually, focusing on different levels of stress and trauma.
-In the short term, being stressed can make one more alert.
-Stress can be a positive thing too, for example in an emergency.
-Too much stress is however dangerous and can lead to several negative consequences.
-Short term stress can lead to physical problems (headache, anger), and long term stress can lead to several severe illnesses (depression, stroke).
-Consensus is that it’s a good thing to experience stress during appropriately engaging situations, but it’s overwhelmingly negative if experienced during a longer period of time.
-(Schuett, 2014)
+Trauma to be filled out

 Stress

+Stress consists of both physical and mental components and can be triggered by different events or situations.
+Most events that trigger stress are however similar, and the person affected is exposed to stressors, without access to the resources needed to cope with them, which results in a stressful situation.

-Stress consists of both a positive component (eustress) and negative one (distress)
+Stress consists of both a positive component (eustress) and a negative one (distress)

 Positive stress, or eustress, refers to a person’s exposure to a new situation in which they interact with environmental factors that they perceive or evaluate positively from a subjective standpoint.
-Therefore, eustress is seen as desirable, predictable, and manageable -or at least, this is how it is perceived.
+Therefore, eustress is seen as desirable, predictable, and manageable, or at least, this is how it is perceived.

 Distress, the negative form of stress, arises from situations that are unwanted, unexpected, and beyond our control – circumstances we neither choose nor desire but are forced to face.
 These events create uncertainty due to their unpredictability and often lead us to doubt our ability to cope.
+The loss of control, or the loss of the feeling that you are in control is a guaranteed stressor.
+The person affected by stress reacts to it in different ways, some might cope with it, whilst others may struggle with the same amount of stress.
+The reaction to stress is individual, and the tolerance is individual too.

+Table 1 Eustress vs Distress